-- Embryology Lab charges – The setup of the IVF lab is the single most expensive investment in the setup of an IVF centre.
-The equipment needed in the IVF lab are all specialized and delicate, as they have to work on microscopic sperms and eggs.
-In addition, the cleanliness in the lab has to be of the highest standards as the embryo development has to happen in perfectly clean and sterile environment.
+The setup of the IVF lab is the single most expensive investment in the setup of an IVF centre.
+The equipment needed in the IVF lab is all specialized and delicate, as they have to work on microscopic sperms and eggs.
+In addition, the cleanliness in the lab has to be of the highest standards as the embryo development has to happen in a perfectly clean and sterile environment.

 In some cases, the embryo has a thicker outer layer, which may prevent it from ‘hatching’ properly.
-In such cases, the embryology team may decide to use a special process called laser assisted hatching.
-In this, the embryo wall is punctured at a select place to reduce the thickness and allow the hatching to happen more easily.
+In such a situation, the embryology team may decide to use a special process called laser-assisted hatching.
+Here, the embryo wall is punctured at a select place to reduce the thickness and allow the hatching to happen more easily.
 This is done using specialized laser equipment handled by highly trained people.

 The whole process of IVF requires a lot of documentation, consent forms and record keeping.
 This is to ensure that legally, all parties are safe and clear about the process, the risks, the treatment being given and the progress.
-We use a combination of software and physical documents to fulfill the legal and clinical guidelines.
-There are specific people who are employed and trained for managing this.
+We use a combination of software and physical documents to fulfil the legal and clinical guidelines.
+Some specific people are employed and trained for managing this.

 Quite a few other teams play many important roles in the full IVF cycle of a couple – the nurses, the OT technicians, the housekeeping staff, the pharmacists, the facilities people etc. Many of these are not generic skills and some are trained for infertility and IVF.
 This involves its own cost and expenses.

-This includes the payment made to the egg donor, the cost for her screening, the charges to be paid to the ART bank or the agent who gets the donor and any other treatment that may be needed for the door – prior to the donation or after the donation.
+This includes the payment made to the egg donor, the cost for her screening, the charges to be paid to the ART bank or the agent who gets the donor and any other treatment that may be needed for the door – before the donation or after the donation.

-If the couple require an egg donor these additional costs have to be considered and budgeted.
+If the couple requires an egg donor these additional costs have to be considered and budgeted.
 Please note that the treatment now involves 2 people – the donor and the wife.
-So there is additional cost for consultations, scans, medicines etc.
+So there is an additional cost for consultations, scans, medicines etc.

-If the couple are looking for some rare qualities in the donor – like very tall, or very fair or Caucasian or African etc., then the costs become higher.
+If the couple is looking for some rare qualities in the donor – like very tall, or very fair or Caucasian or African etc., then the costs become higher.

-If the couple require a surrogate mother, then the cost of the whole program increases drastically, as surrogate mothers and the process of surrogacy is expensive.
+If the couple requires a surrogate mother, then the cost of the whole program increases drastically, as surrogate mothers and the process of surrogacy is expensive.

-If there is some unwanted growth or anatomical abnormalities, it can be addressed before starting the cycle.
+If there is some unwanted growth or anatomical abnormalities, they can be addressed before starting the cycle.
 If needed, the doctor may also ask for an operative hysteroscopy to resolve any identified issues.

 This adds to the cost.